 - What are their types and magnitudes?

-The outlier detection methodsThere are several graphical techniques can, and should, be used to detect outliers.
+In the outlier detection methods, there are several graphical techniques that can, and should, be used to detect outliers.
 A simple run sequence plot, a box plot, or a histogram should show any obviously outlying points.
 A normal probability plot may also be useful. fall into three main categories:

 - Model-based methods, which are commonly used for identification when we assume the data are from a normal distribution - Grubb’s test, Peirce’s criterion, and Chauvenet’s criterion, etc.

 - Adaptive filtering.
 You have a filter that constantly adapts to the input signal, effectively matching its filter coefficients to a hypothetical short-term model of the signal source, thereby reducing mean square error output.
 This then gives you a low-level output signal (the residual error) except for when you get an outlier, which will result in a spike, which will be easy to detect (threshold).

 Please bear in mind that the methods above detect a potential outlier, but it is your responsibility to verify, and to some extent explain their values.